opendatalab/MinerU/next_docs/en/user_guide/install/install.rst

 If you encounter any installation issues, please first consult the :doc:`../../additional_notes/faq`.
 If the parsing results are not as expected, refer to the :doc:`../../additional_notes/known_issues`.

+Also you can try `online demo <https://www.modelscope.cn/studios/OpenDataLab/MinerU>`_ without installation.

 .. admonition:: Warning
     :class: tip